lamhq/tech-notes/pages/devops/aws/network/cloudfront/pricing.md

 ## Overview

 You pay for:
-1. **Data Transfer Out**: amount of data transferred out of CloudFront edge locations to the internet.
+- Amount of data transferred out of CloudFront edge locations to the internet.
 Cost varies by region.
-2. **Number of HTTP/HTTPS Requests**.
+- Number of HTTP/HTTPS Requests.
 For instance, HTTP requests cost $0.0075 per 10,000 requests in the US, while HTTPS requests cost $0.0100 per 10,000 requests.
-3. **Invalidation Requests**: The first 1,000 paths requested for invalidation each month are free.
+- Number of Invalidation Requests. first 1,000 paths requested for invalidation each month are free.
 After that, it costs $0.005 per path.
-4. **Field-Level Encryption Requests**: This costs $0.02 per 10,000 requests in addition to the standard HTTPS request fee.
+- Number of Field-Level Encryption Requests.
+0.02 per 10,000 requests in addition to the standard HTTPS request fee.
-5. **Dedicated IP SSL**: If you use a custom SSL certificate with a dedicated IP, it costs $600 per month per certificate.
+- Dedicated IP SSL.
+If you use a custom SSL certificate with a dedicated IP, it costs $600 per month per certificate.
-6. **Real-Time Log Requests**: You pay $0.01 for every 1,000,000 log lines that CloudFront publishes to your log destination.
+- Number of Real-Time Log Record. $0.01 for every 1,000,000 log lines are published.
-7. **Lambda@Edge**: Charges are based on the number of invocations and the duration of execution.
-It costs $0.60 per 1 million invocations, plus $0.00005001 per GB-second used.
+- Number of Lambda@Edge invocations and duration of execution. $0.60 per 1 million invocations, plus $0.00005001 per GB-second used.

 You do not pay for:
 - Data transfer between AWS regions and CloudFront.